Chromatic aberration: what is it and why does it occur

 Image Credit © Terry Ross/CC BY-SA 2.0

-1) Poor lens quality.
+1) Poor lens quality is a major cause of chromatic distortion (AKA Chromatic Aberration).
 This is probably the most frequent reason for chromatic aberration.
 If the quality is poor it can lead to purple fringing on highly contrasted regions of the photo.

 2) Uneven aperture blades: This is quite rare these days, but uneven aperture blades can also produce chromatic aberration.
 You will obviously know if this is happening as you will see that it is affecting many different parts of what’s being photographed rather than just one isolated spot.